-It is hereby certified that the aircraft defined hereon has been inspected and is fit for flight provided it is properly loaded.
-This Certificate is valid until or until the airworthiness condition of the aircraft is altered, whichever is earlier.
-Signed Authorisation No Airframe Date Signed_____Authorisation No_____Engines Note: (1) The maintenance organisation shall ensure that a Certificate of Fitness for Flight is issued after the aircraft's airframe and engine integrity are verified by the appropriately authorised certifying staff.
-(2) A Certificate of Fitness for Flight shall be certified only by holder(s) of an appropriate aircraft maintenance licence with privileges in airframe, engine or both.
-(3) The period of validity shall be stated but shall not exceed 7 days.
-(4) The Certificate shall be issued in duplicate and one copy kept elsewhere than in the aircraft.
-If the original airworthiness condition of the aircraft is affected during the (5)

-period of validity, the Certificate shall be re-issued.
+- Note: (1) The maintenance organisation shall ensure that a Certificate of Fitness for Flight is issued after the aircraft's airframe and engine integrity are verified by the appropriately authorised certifying staff. - (2) A Certificate of Fitness for Flight shall be certified only by holder(s) of an appropriate aircraft maintenance licence with privileges in airframe, engine or both. - (3) The period of validity shall be stated but shall not exceed 7 days. - (4) The Certificate shall be issued in duplicate and one copy kept elsewhere than in the aircraft. - (5) If the original airworthiness condition of the aircraft is affected during the period of validity, the Certificate shall be re-issued.

-CERTIFICATE OF RELEASE TO SERVICE - CERTIFICATION OF OVERHAUL, REPAIRS, REPLACEMENTS, MODIFICATIONS AND SCHEDULED MAINTENANCE INSPECTIONS
+CHAPTER 3.1 CERTIFICATE OF RELEASE TO SERVICE -CERTIFICATION OF OVERHAUL, REPAIRS, REPLACEMENTS, MODIFICATIONS AND SCHEDULED MAINTENANCE INSPECTIONS